-If the program director finds that the student has intentionally violated the academic integrity policy, the program director will notify the student in writing and make a recommendation to the academic vice president who shall impose sanction(s).
+If the program director finds that the student has intentionally violated the academic integrity policy, the program director will notify the student in writing and make a recommendation to the vice president for academic affairs who shall impose sanction(s).
 At a minimum, the student shall receive a failing grade in the course.
 Most cases of intentional academic misconduct at the graduate level will result in either suspension or expulsion from Viterbo University.

-- 3. The academic vice president may impose one or more of the following sanctions for a violation of this academic integrity policy. - a.
-Interim Suspension -Suspension from classes, campus facilities, university premises and/or university-sponsored functions, for an interim period pending disciplinary proceedings.
-A student suspended on an interim basis may discuss with the academic vice president or designee the reliability of the information related to the student's academic misconduct. - b.
+- 3. The vice president of academic affairs may impose one or more of the following sanctions for a violation of this academic integrity policy. - a.
+Interim Suspension Suspension from classes, campus facilities, university premises and/or university-sponsored functions, for an interim period pending disciplinary proceedings.
+A student suspended on an interim basis may discuss with the vice president for academic affairs or designee the reliability of the information related to the student's academic misconduct. - b.
 University Suspension Separation from the University for a specified period of time.
-The academic vice president may specify conditions for readmission - c.
+The vice president for academic affairs may specify conditions for readmission - c.
 University Expulsion Permanent separation of the student from the University. - 4.
-The academic vice president will communicate the decision in writing to the student.
-The academic vice president will also send a copy of the letter to the vice president for student development, or designee.
+The vice president for academic affairs will communicate the decision in writing to the student.
+The vice president for academic affairs will also send a copy of the letter to the vice president for student development, or designee. - 5.
+In accordance with procedures set forth in the Viterbo University Student Handbook, students may appeal any decision for breach of academic honesty to the University Board of Review.

-- 5. In accordance with procedures set forth in the Viterbo University Student Handbook, Students may appeal any decision for breach of academic honesty to the University Board of Review. - 6.
-All records and correspondence in such cases will be kept in the office files of the Academic Vice President until graduation.
+6. All records and correspondence in such cases will be kept in the office files of the vice president for academic affairs until graduation.
 Students' academic transcripts shall exclude academic misconduct except for cases of expulsion.